kopp/AmigomatedDriving/src/amigobot_2dnav/README.md

 This package contains all files and tools that are needed to do mapping and navigation using an occupancy grid.

+# Sensors used

+Currently, the package uses the sonar sensors of the Amigobot.
+They are not the perfect choice to to localization/mapping with `amcl` -- a laser is a better choice.

 # launch

 ## amcl_diff_corrected.launch